The Morning Sydney Wins You Over: A Week Between Harbour and Surf

 Sydney is expensive.
 Let's be honest about that.
 A casual lunch runs AUD $18-25.
 A decent dinner starts at AUD $35.
 A pint of beer in a pub is AUD $12-14.
 Accommodation — even hostels — starts at AUD $40/night, and a mid-range hotel is AUD $180+.

 But.
 Free beaches.
 Free coastal walks.
 Free botanic gardens.
 Free art gallery (the new Sydney Modern building is spectacular).
 AUD $2.50 Sundays on Opal.
-If you structure your days around Sydney's free offerings and eat at cheaper spots like Chinatown's Eating World food court (meals AUD $12-18), you can make it work without selling a kidney.
+Structure your days around Sydney's free offerings and eat at cheaper spots like Chinatown's Eating World food court (meals AUD $12-18), and you can make it work without selling a kidney.

 The UV is vicious.
-I say this as someone who applied SPF 50+ twice and still got burned on the back of my neck on day three.
+Apply SPF 50+ twice and you can still get burned on the back of your neck by day three.
 Australians aren't exaggerating about sun protection.
 Slip, slop, slap — it's survival advice, not a suggestion.

 The Last Morning

-I walked through Barangaroo headland park at 7AM on my last morning.
-Native plants, sandstone pathways, the harbour spread out in front of me with the bridge and the Opera House in their permanent positions, looking like they'd been placed there by a god with good taste.
+Walk through Barangaroo headland park at 7AM on your last morning.
+Native plants, sandstone pathways, the harbour spread out in front of you with the bridge and the Opera House in their permanent positions, looking like they'd been placed there by a god with good taste.

-I had one last flat white.
+Order one last flat white.
 AUD $5.50.
-The barista asked where I was from and when I was leaving.
-"Today," I said.
-She gave me one of those smiles that felt genuinely sympathetic.
+The barista might ask where you're from and when you're leaving.
+"Today," you'll say.
+And you'll get one of those genuinely sympathetic smiles.